Family and friends,

 We have been personally touched by the challenges of Parkinson’s disease.
 (Carolyn as someone who has PD and Harold as her #1 supporter and encourager.)
 We are also actively involved in the local Abbotsford Parkinson’s Support Group (Carolyn as Facilitator, with a lot of assistance from Parkinson Society British Columbia).

-This is the fifth year that the “ParKrahn” team will be involved in the Parkinson’s SuperWalk fundraiser.
-However, our involvement will be somewhat different this year.
-Due to COVID-19, there will not be organized group walks.
-However, although the SuperWalk is listed as a virtual event, Parkinson's Disease is still very real in our lives, and we have committed ourselves to walking (possibly with a "bubble" of family/friends) on the weekend of September 12-13.
+This is the sixth year that the “ParKrahn” team will be involved in the Parkinson’s SuperWalk fundraiser.
+Parkinson's Disease is still very real in our lives, and we have committed ourselves to helping raise funds for Parkinson Society British Columbia as we have found their support so very helpful.

 The idea for our team name, “ParKrahn”, comes from the word “parkour” which is a training discipline using only the human body and the surroundings, with a focus of maintaining as much momentum as possible while still remaining safe.
 As a person who is living with PD, Carolyn’s desire is to keep moving as long as possible and what gives her momentum for this comes most often from you - her family and friends.
 Also, the first four letters of our team name is “park”, which also happens to be the first four letters of Parkinson’s.